 Mr Greg Ridder

 Greg joined Phoenix Australia in September 2012 as interim CEO.
-His role has evolved as Phoenix Australia’s needs have changed, and he is currently Executive Manager, Business Planning and Strategy, and a Director of Phoenix Australia.
-Greg is an experienced business and strategy advisor, with a strong business background in strategy, finance, and general management both in Australia and Asia, having previously been President of NYSE listed packaging company Owens Illinois’ Asia Pacific regional operations.
+His role has evolved as Phoenix Australia’s needs have changed, and he is currently Senior Corporate Services Manager, and a Director of Phoenix Australia.
+Greg is an experienced business and strategy advisor, with a strong business background in strategy, finance, and general management, having previously been President of NYSE listed packaging company Owens Illinois’ Asia Pacific regional operations.
 Greg’s other board roles are at Kogan.com Limited, Tibaldi Australasia, Oxfam Australia, Oxfam Trading and B Lab Australia & New Zealand.
-He is also an Associate Director at strategy consultants, Bevington Group; serves on the Business Advisory Councils of World Vision Australia and Greenfleet; and is a mentor at Kilfinan Australia.
-Greg is a past president of the Packaging Council of Australia, a Graduate member of the Australian Institute of Company Directors, and a CPA.
+He is also an Associate Director at strategy consultants, Bevington Group, and is a mentor at Kilfinan Australia.
+Greg is a Graduate member of the Australian Institute of Company Directors, and a CPA.

 Air Vice-Marshal Tracy Smart, AM

 Tracy is the Commander Joint Health and Surgeon General Australian Defence Force.
 She completed her medical training at Flinders University (SA) and has specialist training in Aviation Medicine.
 Her career has included deployments to the United Nations Assistance Mission in Rwanda as senior RAAF officer and aeromedical evacuation coordinator; to Timor Leste as Chief Health Officer, HQ Peacekeeping Force, and Australian Senior Health Officer; and to the Middle East Area of Operations as Senior ADF Health Officer and Deputy Validating Flight Surgeon.
 She is a Fellow of the Royal Australasian College of Medical Administrators, a member of the Australasian College of Aerospace Medicine, the Aerospace Medicine Association (US) and the Centre for Defence and Strategic Studies, and an Academician of the International Academy of Aviation and Space Medicine.
-She is also an Associate Fellow of the Australasian College of Health Service Management.
+She is also an Honorary Fellow of the Australasian College of Health Service Management.
 Air Vice-Marshal Smart was made a Member of the Order of Australia in 2012.